soniquentin/INF473X-The-Hacking-Xperience/Theta_challenge/README.md

 ## Introduction
 The challenge consists on programming a __Man in the middle attack__  using a DHCP spoofing.
 The final goal is to display a page saying _"This is not Facebook"_ on the victim's computer when requesting for the URL [www.facebook.com](https://www.facebook.com).

-During the whole challenge, root login must be enabled to run all the programs, for example by typing the command `sudo su` in the terminal.

 ## 1st step : DHCP Starvation